-This toolkit offers guidance on understanding and safely engaging with climate emotions, providing sections on terminology, well-being tips, emotional response tools, and insights on the role of community service organisations (CSOs).
+This Toolkit offers guidance on understanding and safely engaging with climate emotions, providing sections on terminologies, well-being tips, emotional response tools, and insights on the role of community service organisations (CSOs).

 CSOs can enable their staff and communities to transform climate anxiety into proactive action.
 The climate crisis can trigger emotions like anger, fear, sadness, hope, or guilt, which can either motivate or hinder climate justice action.
 Research shows that involvement in climate action can help alleviate these emotions.